bFan logo with stylized swirl and figure in blue and black with trademark symbol.

 Health Consequences

-Chronic disruption of the suprachiasmatic nucleus is linked to long-term health risks.
+Chronic disruption of the suprachiasmatic nucleus is linked to long-term health issues, which makes maintaining proper circadian rhythm all the more essential.

 Supporting a Healthy Suprachiasmatic Nucleus